reactioncommerce/reaction-docs/public-docs/contributing-to-reaction.md

 ## Step 1: Get Reaction running

 If you haven't already, get Reaction running locally.
-Follow these [Reaction Platform instructions](installation-reaction-platform.md).
+Refer to [Getting Started as a Developer](./getting-started-developing-with-reaction)

 ## Step 2: Find or open an issue